 East – Este

-Driving Directions in Costa Rica – Our Experience
+Our Experience With Driving Directions in Costa Rica

 About a month after we moved here my mom came down from Boston as a way of escaping the snow.
 My mom has a bad habit of getting excited about the places I am living and being the first person to visit.
 This means she ends up being the first travel guinea pig and there are almost always disasters.
 This time was no different!
 Besides our hellish car rental experience, we also turned what should have been a three-ish hour drive up to La Fortuna into about a five-hour drive.